psionman/psionman_set/wx_python/lesson05.md

 ## WxPython from Scratch
 ### Check-boxes, getting and setting values, abstracting panels

-In previous postings we have seen how to create various widgets and how to organise their layout using BoxSizers.
-In this post we will look at a special case of laying out widgets: the [StaticBox](https://wxpython.org/Phoenix/docs/html/wx.StaticBox.html) and the
+In previous lessonings we have seen how to create various widgets and how to organise their layout using BoxSizers.
+In this lesson we will look at a special case of laying out widgets: the [StaticBox](https://wxpython.org/Phoenix/docs/html/wx.StaticBox.html) and the